aperveyev/booru_yolo/models/README.md

 23 - jackx  - jacko viewed from behind, sometimes heavily NSFW <br>

 Note: <br>
-* furry (non-human) heads are art-styled, Judy Hopps is far from a rabbit <br>
+~ furry (non-human) heads are art-styled, Judy Hopps is far from a rabbit <br>
-* catgirl and bunnygirl heads may be (intentionally !) confused with hcat and hrabb <br>
+~ catgirl and bunnygirl heads may be (intentionally) confused with hcat and hrabb <br>
-* no specific NSFW class created for hip <br>
+~ no specific NSFW class created for hip <br>
-* upside-down detections worse than usual ones <br>
+~ upside-down detections worse than usual ones <br>

 ### yolov8s_pp07.pt - hentai objects and interactions model

-All objects here are heavy NSFW indicators.
+All objects in this model are heavy NSFW indicators <br>
+Both anime and furry hentai used for training <br>
+Hard negative mining implemented to minimize false detections for surely SFW pictures <br>

 0 - pns = penis not interacting <br>
 1 - spr = spreading { vaginal and anal } not interacting <br>